 The adventure of tackling the curse and learning how to combat the monsters in the mountains is the overall goal of the common route.
 I felt like it was well-paced and had a very strong story, with a lot of comedic moments and scenes where you get to know the characters spread throughout.
 I found learning about Hoori and the circumstances behind its unfortunate history to be one of the most interesting parts of the game.
 It set the scene very well and kept me engaged the whole way through.
 It took me five hours to complete.

 After the common route, it splits into five character routes, though one of those splits in to two endings.
 I personally felt like it was a bit disjointed as the tone changed between them.
-The common route was more of an adventure story, while the character routes felt more slice of life, with the topics of legends and curses moving into the background.
+The common route was more of an adventure story, while most of the character routes felt more slice of life, with the topics of legends and curses usually moving into the background.
 The change in tone also came with a change to a slower pace and less serious topics.

 As Senren Banka has a varied cast of characters with fairly unique and detailed personalities, I enjoyed the character routes more for the interactions with them, rather than anything else.
 There was quite a lot of comedy in these, but the stories told varied in how interesting they were.
 Being more character-centric, this isn’t too unexpected but it was a bit of a let down coming from such a strong common route.

 I enjoyed the characters in this game quite a lot and as mentioned, felt that they were well fleshed out and interesting.

 Yoshino the shrine priestess often acts very seriously and seems difficult to get close to.
 You learn that she is actually very earnest and can act quite immature at times.
 She is extremely diligent with her duties, despite any personality flaws.
 Seeing the gap between the diligent Yoshino and the one who can barely take care of herself at times is a big difference.
 Her route was a bit more tension-filled than some of the others.